 The function of the rear derailleur is to move the drive chain from one gear sprocket to another.
 The smaller sprockets on the gear cluster produce higher gear ratios.
 Pedaling in the higher gears requires greater pedaling effort, but takes you a greater distance with each revolution of the pedal cranks.
 The larger sprockets produce lower gear ratios.
 Using them requires less pedaling effort, but takes you a shorter distance with each pedal crank revolution.
 Moving the chain from a smaller sprocket of the gear cluster to a larger sprocket results in a downshift.
-Moving the chain from a larger sprocket to a smaller sprocket to another, the rider must be pedaling forward.
+Moving the chain from a larger sprocket to a smaller sprocket results in an upshift.
+In order for the derailleur to move the chain from one sprocket to another, the rider must be pedaling forward.